 To achieve improvements in agricultural production, effective R&D outcomes need to be accompanied by sustained and widespread adoption of new technologies and best practices.
 Today, there are substantial variations in performance among farms in Australia and New Zealand, with signs that the gaps have been widening in recent decades.
-Agricultural extension services111 play a critical role in driving ongoing farm improvements and closing the performance gaps.
+Agricultural extension services play a critical role in driving ongoing farm improvements and closing the performance gaps.
 There are growing concerns that these services are not currently sufficient and possibly in decline in both countries.

 In Australia, performance variations among farms can be seen in their profitability, yield and rate of technology adoption.
-Surveys have found that the top 20% of participating broadacre farms were significantly more profitable than the bottom 20% and have double or triple the rainfall-adjusted yield112.
-Studies by ABARES also support the notion that performance variations among farms are widespread and that the gaps in profitability113 and technology adoption114 have widened in recent decades.
-Similarly, industry bodies in New Zealand such as Dairy NZ115 and Beef & Lamb NZ116 have found large variations in profitability between the top farms and others in their respective industries.
-In each case, the performance differences were driven by increased abilities to use inputs efficiently and deliver higher yields117.
+Surveys have found that the top 20% of participating broadacre farms were significantly more profitable than the bottom 20% and have double or triple the rainfall-adjusted yield.
+Studies by ABARES also support the notion that performance variations among farms are widespread and that the gaps in profitability and technology adoption have widened in recent decades.
+Similarly, industry bodies in New Zealand such as Dairy NZ and Beef & Lamb NZ have found large variations in profitability between the top farms and others in their respective industries.
+In each case, the performance differences were driven by increased abilities to use inputs efficiently and deliver higher yields.

 It is clear that there is scope for improving extension services in both countries.
-In Australia, through workshops conducted by ABARES in 2009, farmers expressed a desire for improved extension services as they faced increasing knowledge gaps on the latest developments in new technologies and best practices 118.
+In Australia, through workshops conducted by ABARES in 2009, farmers expressed a desire for improved extension services as they faced increasing knowledge gaps on the latest developments in new technologies and best practices .
 Recent reviews by the Productivity Commission have also noted the insufficient adoption of research outcomes with extension not always considered part of the R&D planning and delivery process.
-In New Zealand, a recent study by KPMG highlighted an industry view that the agricultural extension system has not worked effectively since it was privatised in the late 1980s119.
+In New Zealand, a recent study by KPMG highlighted an industry view that the agricultural extension system has not worked effectively since it was privatised in the late 1980s.
 While the reduction of public sector involvement in extension could, in theory, create a market for private operators with superior, client-specific services, it could also adversely impact productivity - where quality gains do not justify the increase in cost.
 Whether the best answer is to make private services more effective, or to provide more public services, will need further debate.

-111 These providers assist in the application of scientific research and best practice through farmer education.
+These providers assist in the application of scientific research and best practice through farmer education.

-^{112 &}quot;AgInsights - Volume 13", Holmes Sackett, 2011.
+112 &quot;AgInsights - Volume 13", Holmes Sackett, 2011.

-^{113 &}quot;Agricultural Commodities: March Quarter 2012", ABARES, 2012.
+113 &quot;Agricultural Commodities: March Quarter 2012", ABARES, 2012.

-114 Neal Hughes, Kenton Lawson, Alistair Davidson, Tom Jackson, Yu Shen, "Productivity pathways: climate adjusted production frontiers for the Australian broadacre cropping industry", ABARES, May 2011.
+Neal Hughes, Kenton Lawson, Alistair Davidson, Tom Jackson, Yu Shen, "Productivity pathways: climate adjusted production frontiers for the Australian broadacre cropping industry", ABARES, May 2011.

-115 Michael Robertson, "Agricultural productivity in Australia and New Zealand: trends, constraints and opportunities",
+Michael Robertson, "Agricultural productivity in Australia and New Zealand: trends, constraints and opportunities", CSIRO 2010

-^{116 &}quot;Red Meat Sector Strategy Report", Deloitte, March 2011; Beef + Lamb New Zealand Economic Service.
+116 &quot;Red Meat Sector Strategy Report", Deloitte, March 2011; Beef + Lamb New Zealand Economic Service.

-117 Factors assessed for dairy were inputs such as land, fertiliser, livestock, and machinery.
+Factors assessed for dairy were inputs such as land, fertiliser, livestock, and machinery.
 Factors for beef and lamb were land quality, farm age and size.

-$^{118\} Tom\ Jackson, "Harvesting\ productivity: ABARE-GRDC\ workshops\ on\ grains\ productivity\ growth",\ ABARES,\ May\ 2010.$
+Tom Jackson, "Harvesting productivity: ABARE-GRDC workshops on grains productivity growth", ABARES, May 2010.